nss-evening-web-development/curriculum/src/data/curriculum/c-sharp/week-00/employee-handbook.md

 ## Coding Standards

-We will be following the [Python Community's coding guidelines](https://www.python.org/dev/peps/pep-0008/).
+We will be following the [Common C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
 Here are the big tickets items.
 Please read the style guide for more information.

-1. Variable names are all lower case, with words seperated by underscores

-    ```python
-    ThisIsBadPractice = False
-    this_is_good_practice = True
+1. When naming public members of types, such as fields, properties, events, methods, and local functions, use pascal casing ("PascalCasing").

+    ```cs
+    bool is_valid = false;
+    bool IsValid = true;
     ```
-2. All classes and methods will be documented with docstrings.
+2. All classes and methods will be documented with summary, param and returns.
+    ```cs
+    /// <summary>
+    /// Authenticates a user based on a username and password.
+    /// </summary>
+    /// <param name="username">The username.</param>
+    /// <param name="password">The password.</param>
+    /// <returns>
+    /// True, if authentication is successful, otherwise False.
+    /// </returns>
+    public override bool Authenticate(string username, string password)
+    ```
 3. Four **spaces** for indentation.
-4. Surround top-level function and class definitions with two blank lines.
-Method definitions inside a class are surrounded by a single blank line.

-    ```python
-    import random

-    def Bar():
-        """Top level function"""

-    class Foo:
-        """Sample Foo class that does nothing"""

-        def __init__(self):
-            """Constructor function for Foo class"""
-            bar = False
+4. C# is a strongly typed language.
+Every variable and constant has a type, as does every expression that evaluates to a value.

+    ```cs
+    int a = 5;
+    int b = a + 2; //OK

+    bool test = true;

+    // Error.
+Operator '+' cannot be applied to operands of type 'int' and 'bool'.
+    int c = a + test;
     ```
-5. Import statements on seperate lines.
+5. Using statements on seperate lines.